zSnout/v8/src/content/ithkuil/07-transrelative-cases.md

 >    She is Inducive because running not only takes willful desire on your part
 >    to kick legs and keep running, making you Ergative, but it also changes
 >    many parts of your body (consuming nutrients and stores sugars), making you
 >    Absolutive.
-Ergative plus Absolutive makes Inducive, so that's the case we
+Ergative plus Absolutive makes Inducive, so that's the Case we
 >    assign.
 >
 > 5. **@¹The machine (ERG)** throws **@²a ping-pong ball (THM)** **@³at him